The “Parson’s Tale” is the final story of The Canterbury Tales.

 The Host asks the Parson to tell his tale quickly, but instead we are offered a lengthy theological diatribe that ends with a plea to the reader not to blame the author if offense is found in the tales.
 In blending his own voice with the Parson’s, Chaucer disguises his own particular preferences against the common prejudices of his era, namely the political power of the church, despite his numerous satirical jabs at clerical overreach throughout the Tales.

 The “Parson’s Tale” is Chaucer’s justification for poetry.
 What is the best way to convey a message to a group of people?
 A fable?
-A poem? a chivalric romance?
-A reasonable diatribe?
+A poem?
+A chivalric romance?
+A philosophic essay?
 As previously evidenced in the Tales, the travelers find organized theological treatises less persuasive than fables, images, stories, or narratives.
 Thus, Chaucer sees poetry as superior to theology.

 The “Parson’s Tale” ends with a brief note from the author, Chaucer, as he proudly announces his many books and translations (like Boethius) while also professing a meek spirit of contrition and penitence.
 The epilogue appears to have been written close to the end of Chaucer’s life, perhaps while he dwelled in Westminster Abbey.
-It contains the seed of Shakespeare’s Prospero as his ‘revels now are ended.’
-The poet’s goal to both delight and inform is now complete, though the promise of two tales apiece is left unfulfilled (perhaps not unlike the failed promise of food and entertainment to entice Socrates in Plato’s Republic).
+It contains the seed of great English poetry, like Shakespeare’s Prospero as his ‘revels now are ended.’
+Chaucer’s goal of both delighting and informing is now complete, though the promise of two tales apiece is left unfulfilled (perhaps not unlike the failed promise of food and entertainment to entice Socrates in Plato’s Republic).

 Thus concludes my chronological reading of Chaucer’s Canterbury Tales.